Gryphon - Red Queen To Gryphon Three

 Background

-These wandering classically trained minstrels started out as a pretty good folk band on their self titled album while picking up a few rock tendencies on the second whimsically titled record ‘Midnight Mushrumps’.
+These wandering classically trained minstrels started out as a pretty good folk band on their first album while picking up a few rock tendencies on the second whimsically titled record ‘Midnight Mushrumps’.
 With bassoon, recorder and krumhorn front and center, the band performed concerts at museums, art galleries and universities while playing barefoot for effect.

 The Songs